 Summary approach to Rabies prevention:

 CIWEC Clinic has always made HRIG available to treat patients with animal bites in Nepal.
-Since HRIG is very expensive and there is world-wide shortage of HRIG lately, we recommend that most travelers to Nepal be pre-immunized.
+Since HRIG is very expensive and not easily available in many countries, we recommend that most travelers be pre-immunized.
 There are several acceptable rabies vaccines available around the world, and they can be used interchangeably during the same rabies treatment series, if necessary.
 The acceptable vaccines are all referred to as “Tissue Culture Vaccines,” and include the following: Human Diploid Cell Vaccine (HDCV); Purified Vero Cell Rabies Vaccine (PVRV); Purified Chick Embryo Vaccine (PCEC).

 To avoid animal bites: Do not pet or pick up puppies, do not take in stray dogs, do not carry food while visiting temples, do not get too close to baby monkeys, and do not enter houses or temples that are guarded by dogs, unannounced.